ONLINE YOGA

 I teach Yoga for beginners and Intermediate level.
 My teaching style is compassionate, nurturing and supportive with strength of breath combined with gentle movement.

-I currently teach in person Yoga Classes at Yellow Bamboo Yoga Studio in Portobello Edinburgh.
+I currently teach in person Yoga Classes at Bannatynes Queen Street and David Lloyd Newhaven Harbour, Edinburgh.
 The styles I teach are Hatha, Yin, Yoga Nidra and Restorative yoga.

 Woman doing vinyasa yoga